 - Students are motivated and eager participants in their learning.
 They are actively involved in their own learning and development, and show increasing skills as learners.
 Students are very aware of their progress and strengths in learning.
 The questions they ask show they are making important connections between new learning and what they already know.
 They are reflective and analyse learning situations in order to discover the best solutions.
-Their independence shows itself particularly in the ways they use ICT. - Students choose the best ways to complete tasks within group and individual settings both in leading and supporting their peers.
+Their independence shows itself particularly in the ways they use technology. - Students choose the best ways to complete tasks within group and individual settings both in leading and supporting their peers.
 Through effective collaboration with others, by contributing ideas and listening to one another, students demonstrate high levels of skills as independent thinkers and learners, and achieve common goals. - Skills, knowledge and understanding acquired are applied confidently and accurately to new learning contexts.
-Students demonstrate success in applying their skills to problems reflecting real life situations.
+Students demonstrate success in applying their skills to problems reflecting real life situations, both familiar and unfamiliar.
 They make connections between their learning in different parts of the curriculum.
 They are successful, confident, responsible learners. - Students demonstrate proficiency in finding out new information and are able to apply successfully their critical thinking to tasks.
-Their work will often reflect maturity and independence of thought and they readily find things out for themselves by using books and other resources, including ICT.
+They hypothesise and draw inferences with ease.
+Their work will often reflect maturity and independence of thought and they readily find things out for themselves by using books and other resources, including technology.
 Through the effective use of different sources of information, students are able to make accurate and appropriate conclusions and present their learning with confidence.